 When you’re in college, you are constantly dreaming about what your career will look like post-college.
 Will I be killing it at a trendy PR company in NYC?
 Or at a large corporation in Miami?
 Maybe a local business near my hometown?
 As a public relations major, I felt like I had a lot of options.
 Did I want to go into marketing, PR, journalism, focus on social media, or pursue freelancing?

-It's honestly so exciting to daydream about the possibilities of your job.
+It’s honestly so exciting to daydream about the possibilities of your job.
 However, your first job after college admittedly might not be that dream you were always thinking it to be.
-Though I was so excited to start my first “big girl” job, there were definitely some growing pains.
-Here are just a few things I wish I knew before starting at my very first job post-grad.
+Though I was so excited to start my first “big girl” job, there were some growing pains.
+Here are just a few things I wish I had known before starting my very first job post-grad.